samiranghosh04/coral/README.md

 - **Evan You** – for shaping the modern frontend landscape and showing what thoughtful design in frameworks looks like.
 - **Vite** – for redefining speed and simplicity in tooling.
 - **Vinxi** – for making meta-frameworks fun and surprisingly easy to work with.
 - **Vike** – for being a constant source of inspiration, especially around routing and SSR.
+ **React** – for being the foundation and mindset behind Coral’s UI layer.
+- **Solid** – for pushing the boundaries of reactivity and performance in JavaScript frameworks.
+- **Svelte** – for showing us what compiler-first thinking can do to simplify UI development.
+- **TanStack** – for delivering brilliant, headless solutions across routing, tables, forms, and more — and for inspiring how I think about framework primitives.
+- **Brenley Dueck** – for building tools and ideas that feel both practical and forward-looking.
 - **Dev Agarwal** – for breaking down complex concepts in ways that actually stick.
 - **CodeTV** *(formerly Learn with Jason)* – for being that friendly guide into the world of fullstack development and beyond.
 - **Nitro** – for showing how powerful server architecture can still feel lightweight.